-Over thinking about PCOS and its implication on your womanhood would be no good as these are all social constructs and less important, a good mental and physical health is more essential.
+Overthinking about PCOS and its implication on your womanhood would be no good as these are all social constructs and less important, good mental and physical health is more essential.

-You have to just treat your body in the right way and do not let societal standard of womanhood get in your way towards a healthy lifestyle.
+You have to just treat your body in the right way and do not let societal standards of womanhood get in your way towards a healthy lifestyle.